Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 Tesla, Marriott, Yamaha, Aramark, Puma, Sony Music, Samsung.

-- Based on our research, UKG Pro licenses start around $600.00 per year for every 5 users.
+Based on our research, UKG Pro licenses start at around $600.00 per year for every 5 users.

 Best For

-UKG is an excellent HR solution specifically designed for companies with a minimum of 51 employees in the Americas, EMEA, and Asia/Pacific regions.
+UKG is a top HR software solution for companies with 50+ employees in the Americas, EMEA, and Asia/Pacific regions.

 Kallidus